tskit-dev/tutorials/counting_topologies.md

 tskit.Tree.generate_star(3).draw_svg(node_labels={})
 ```

-A 3-tip tree therefore has only four possible topologies.
+A 3-tip tree therefore has two shapes, one of which has 3 labellings and one of which
+has only one labelling.
+That gives four possible topologies, which
-These can be generated with the {func}`~tskit.all_trees` function.
+can be generated using the {func}`~tskit.all_trees` function.

 ```{code-cell}
 generated_trees = tskit.all_trees(3)